 What do you need to know about travelling to Gran Canaria with kids?
-Probably that its part of the beautiful collection of Canary Islands.
+Probably that it’s part of the beautiful collection of Canary Islands.
 That it benefits from having a practically perfect climate all year round and no time difference from the UK.
-Did I also mention that its easy to explore and super family friendly making it a great place to visit with little ones.
+Did I also mention that its easy to explore and super family-friendly making it a great place to visit with little ones?

 We spent a week in Gran Canaria during July and stayed in Maspalomas.
 Maspalomas is in the South of the island and benefits from one of the best weather fronts on the island.
-A week with two littles ones was plenty of time to explore and enjoy everything Gran Canaria has to offer.
+A week with two little ones was plenty of time to explore and enjoy everything Gran Canaria has to offer.

 Maspalomas is a lovely part of the island and the Lopesan Baobab hotel that we stayed at was beautiful.
-Whilst it was a little on the larger side of what we are used to, the architecture, aesthetics and space was incredible.
+Whilst it was a little on the larger side of what we are used to, the architecture, aesthetics and space were incredible.
 If you are ever in Gran Canaria it really is a hotel worth considering if you don’t mind the hustle and bustle that comes with staying in a larger hotel.

 Our holidays always seem to follow the same blueprint.
 Hire a car, get out and explore.
 It’s the best way to see any destination and gives you the independence to do things at your own pace and in your own time.
 If we didn’t I don’t think we would have discovered some of the places that we did, and the same is true for many other countries we have visited.